rollchains/spawn/docs/versioned_docs/version-v0.50.x/04-learn-spawn/00-what-spawn-does.md

 # What Spawn Does

-Learn about what spawn does, how it works, and how it can help you build your applications faster than ever before
+Spawn is a powerful tool designed to streamline the process of building, maintaining, and scaling your blockchain application.

 ## Overview

-Spawn is a powerful tool designed to streamline the process of building, maintaining, and scaling Cosmos SDK blockchains.
-As a developer, Spawn offers several compelling reasons to incorporate it into your workflow.

-Before, you would have at least a week setting up a new chain.
-You would manually copy paste some other codebase, modify it to your needs, debug issues, add custom test, fix github actions, and then you have a base network.
-Now you can do all this in just a flew clicks.
-Spawn takes in your context and with magic, generates a new network for you fitting your needs.
+Setting up a new blockchain used to take at least a week, requiring manual edits, debugging, and configuring tests.
+Now, with Spawn, you can create a custom network in just a few clicks.
+It generates a personalized network tailored to your project, letting you focus on writing product logic.
+The modular approach allows you to include or remove features, so you can start building quickly without the hassle of setting up everything from scratch.
+Spawn simplifies the process, especially for new developers, by removing guesswork and speeding up the setup.

 ## New Development

-Say you have a project idea, and you want to get started on writing the logic.
-Spawn gets you from 0 to 1 with the template matching your exact needs.
-The modular approach allows you to pick what you just have, such as smart contracts, and remove the things you don't.
-This way, you can focus on what matters to you.

-Get started building your first chain using the `new-chain` command.
+Get started building using the `new-chain` command.
 Spawn will guide you through the process of selecting the modules you need and configuring your new chain.
+Using `--help` will showcase examples and other options you may want to consider for your new network.

 ```bash
 spawn new mychain --help
 ```

-Using `--help` will showcase examples and other options you may want to consider for your new network.

 ```bash
 Create a new project